harin/jstojson/README.md

-##jstojson: a cli tool to convert a object written in the javascript syntax to a valid json syntax.
+## jstojson: Convert your javascript object to a valid JSON

 # Usage